 Make Environmental Consciousness a Part of your Corporate Culture

 Turning to natural energy sources is a great way to raise environmental awareness, establish a healthier environment for your employees, and give back to your community.
-Above all, even if the initial investments in these systems are massive, they pay for themselves.
+Above all, even the initial investments in these systems are massive, they pay for themselves.

 Still, if making these investments is still too much for your small business, you can take some simpler and more affordable steps that may make green thinking a part of your corporate culture: